 Off with the old, but on with no new, huh?

 34 YEARS LATER (2015/5/22)

-I just dreamed I found one of those figurines intact in a public library, dusty, on a shelf... because it's quite hard to destroy an ever-flexible plasticine figure.
+I just dreamed I found one of those animation figurines intact in a public library, dusty, on a shelf...
+Why not?
+It's quite hard to destroy an ever-flexible plasticine figure.
 Ding them up, yes, but not totally destroy.
-They don't chip or shatter.
-You have to mash it up pretty deliberately.
+They won't chip or shatter.
+You have to mash 'em deliberately.

-They were animation characters, yes, but quite erotic.
+I now suspect she wanted the storage room, opened these old boxes, and was offended.
+They were quite erotic.
 A female sphinx, a unicorn mare, a mermaid, a human girl, a catgirl, a centauress.
 Furry fetish dolls!
-Not a mom's best friend.
+Not a mom's best friend...

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books

 Indexes: Subject - Author - Date - Names - Places - Art media/styles

 Titles: A - B - C - D - E - F - G - H - IJ - KL - M - NO - PQ - R - Sa-Sh - Si-Sz - T - UV - WXYZ